78 Best Ecommerce Website Design Examples & Award Winners

 Independent stores are losing out on mindshare here –– and while search engine optimization helps drive the other half of online shoppers who begin their product search on Google, one thing is abundantly clear: the function of individual online stores has fundamentally changed.

 In the current omni-channel retail environment, online storefronts are no longer simply a brand’s digital checkout.
 They must be also shopping destinations providing unique online experiences unparalleled by competitors or the industry at large.
-Your ecommerce website is a form of media –– owned media –– and you must begin thinking of it in this way.
+Your ecommerce site is a form of media –– owned media –– and you must begin thinking of it in this way.

 Doug Stephens of the Retail Prophet suggests that brands today need “to move hearts and minds – to sell the idea, essence and values of the brand – all of which has more traditionally been viewed as the role of media.”